DaDaCheng/phase_association/README.md

 | CX.MNMCX. | 2014-04-01 00:13:36.950 | 0.130214 | s    |

-where `prob` is optional, and  `station_df` contains information about seismic stations with the structure as
+where `prob` is optional.
+And `station_df` contains information about seismic stations with the structure as

 | id       | longitude | latitude | elevation(m) | x(km)     | y(km)     | z(km)   |
 |----------|-----------|----------|--------------|-----------|-----------|---------|